Georgia vs. Tennessee NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Georgia and its opponents have combined for 55 points just twice this year.
+- Georgia and its opponents have combined for 56 points -- this matchup's over/under -- just twice this season.

-- Tennessee's games have gone over 55 points in seven of nine chances this season.
+- Tennessee has combined with its opponents to score more than 56 points in seven of nine games this season.

-- These two squads combine to surrender 34.8 points per game, 20.2 fewer than this contest's over/under.
+- This contest's over/under is 21.2 points greater than the 34.8 these two squads combine to allow per game this season.

-- The Bulldogs and their opponents score an average of 49.6 points per game, 5.4 fewer than Saturday's total.

-- The 62.6 PPG average total in Volunteers games this season is 7.6 points more than this game's over/under.
+- The average total in Bulldogs games this season is 49.6, 6.4 points fewer than Saturday's total of 56 .

+- In 2021, games involving the Volunteers have averaged a total of 62.6 points, 6.6 more than the set total in this contest.

 Georgia Stats and Trends

-- This season, the Bulldogs have just two ATS wins in five games as a favorite of 20.5 points or more.
+- In Georgia's nine games this season, it has six wins against the spread.

+- The Bulldogs have been favored by 20.5 points or more five times this season and have covered the spread in two of them.

-- Georgia's games this year have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).
+- Georgia's games this year have eclipsed the over/under three times in nine opportunities (33.3%).

-- Georgia is 5-3 against the spread and 8-0 overall in games when it scores more than 28.2 points.
+- Georgia is 5-3 against the spread and 8-0 overall in games when it puts up more than 28.2 points.

-- Georgia is 3-2 against the spread and 5-0 overall when the team totals more than 418.0 yards.
+- When Georgia amasses over 418 yards, the team is 3-2 against the spread and 5-0 overall.

 - The Bulldogs have 11 giveaways this season, while the Volunteers have 11 takeaways .